-Spark Sport bags cricket right: Black Caps fans must now stump up for two subscriptions
+Spark Sport bags cricket rights: Black Caps fans must now stump up for two subscriptions

 It's unclear at this stage what the company has paid for the cricket rights, but they wouldn't have come cheap.

-And as the cost of securing rights continue to escalate, it is at possible that some of that could eventually be passed onto customers.
+And as the cost of securing rights continue to escalate, it is at possible that some of that could eventually be passed on to customers.

 One thing that's clear is that today's announcement has already hit Sky, with the company's share price dropping to a record low immediately after the market opened.

-Sky TV boss Martin Stewart previously drew a line in the sand, saying that the company not easily allow itself if be outbid again.
+Sky TV boss Martin Stewart previously drew a line in the sand, saying that the company would not allow itself to be outbid again.

 "If someone outbids us, they're going to go broke," he said.